Zabrane/qlnd/doc/LightningTickerplants.md

 ## Conclusion

-The technology of Bitcoin and layer-two solutions like Lightning opens up the possibility for applications to interact directly with a decentralised peer-to-peer payments layer through the use of simple APIs, where the value transfer reduces to the exchange of encoded text messages over TCP/IP.
+The technology of Bitcoin and layer-two solutions like Lightning open up the possibility for applications to interact directly with a decentralised peer-to-peer payments layer through the use of simple APIs, where the value transfer reduces to the exchange of encoded text messages over TCP/IP.

 This ability to easily send and receive payments in a peer-to-peer fashion, especially micro-payments, has the potential to enable the construction of new innovative applications not hindered by third-party friction.
-The speed of value transfer should also lead to greater market efficiency and price discovery.

-The tickerplant example showcased above serves as a simple template for how market data, or sensor data, could be monetised in a new way using the technology, and how machine to machine payments could be facilitated in the future.
+In the tickerplant example, a simple template was provided to demonstrate how market data, or any other form of streaming data, could be monetised with the creation of a pay-per-request system utilising Lightning micropayments.

-With Kx playing a growing role in the technology of cryptocurrency exchanges and as a facilitating technology for IoT and the growing market of IoT data
+While Lightning remains an experimental and rapidly changing technology at this stage, it is hoped that this paper has at least helped explain some of the key concepts and techniques, and also showcased some synergies between the technology and kdb+ and potential for integrations.

 ## Authors